 The amp rating of a solar wire determines the number of amps the wire can support at a maximum, and this amount should not be exceeded.

 Example: If you have a powerful solar system with a high amp rating, you are also going to need the wire to match (usually powerful solar systems require thick solar wires).
+If the system produces six amps, you will need a 6 amp solar wire to transfer the current to the system at a minimum.

 Pro Tip: Always go beyond the solar system rating to make sure the wire can handle the current.
-If your solar system has six amps, opt for an 8 amp or a 10 amp solar wire.
+If your solar system has 6 amps, opt for an 8 amp or a 10 amp solar wire.

 If you misread the amps and you buy a wire that has fewer amps than what your solar system produces, this will cause the voltage to go under, and your solar panels will heat up and potentially start burning.
+Be cautious because if you get the rating wrong, you can cause permanent damage to your solar set up or even a house fire.

 Apply caution when you are handling solar cables and always be mindful of the output.
 Installing cables is similar to plumbing; if there are too many amps flowing, the pipes will burst from the pressure.